angulardart/angular/dev/README.md

 $ pub global activate --source path dev
 ```

-You now have the `angular.dev` set of tools installed.
-Make sure to only run
+You now have the `dev` set of tools installed.
+Make sure to only run them from
-them from the root of this repository (i.e. directly in `angular`).
+the root of this repository (i.e. directly in `angular`).

 ## Commands